 Where can you find the biggest thrill rides without getting on a plane?
 Head down the turnpike to Six Flags Great Adventure in Jackson, where there are some of the world’s tallest and fastest roller coasters, for an exhilarating amusement park experience in the Garden State.
 Get ready to spin the carousel, splash on the log flume, see views from the Giant Wheel, and experience their newest thrill ride—The Flash Vertical Velocity, the first super boomerang coaster to open in North America.
+And new for 2026 is Shoreline Pier at The Boardwalk where you can take in all of the nostalgia of the Jersey Shore with midway games, boardwalk fries, and sweet funnel cake.
 But even for a family not up for a daring, scream-inducing experience, Six Flags Great Adventure is a fun day for all ages.
 You can find gentle rides for littles, moderate ones for everyone, and mind-blowing attractions for older kids, teens, and adults.
-Scroll down for everything you need to know for a day trip to Six Flags Great Adventure theme park, opening on March 29 for the 2025 season, including the Six Flags Wild Safari and the new Savannah Sunset Resort and Spa, so you can start reserving for your visit now. (featured photo credit: Six Flags Great Adventure)
+Scroll down for everything you need to know for a day trip to Six Flags Great Adventure theme park, opening on March 28 for the 2026 season, including the Six Flags Wild Safari and the new Savannah Sunset Resort and Spa, so you can start reserving for your visit now. (featured photo credit: Six Flags Great Adventure)

 A Day Of Thrills At Six Flags Great Adventure